ruuda/rcl/docs/syntax.md

       5 + 5: "X",
     }

-Alternatively, records can be written in record form, where the left-hand side is an identifier.
+Alternatively, dicts can be written in record form, where the left-hand side is an identifier.
 Then the key and value are separated by `=` and the element separator is `;`.
 A trailing semicolon is optional.
 The following value is identical to the first one above.